 Volunteer at Lakewood

-For the past 150 years, Lakewood has been a treasured place for the community to gather and hold space for memorialization, remembrance, and reflection, and now we are honored to provide this unique opportunity for our community and families to get more involved and share their love of Lakewood with our visitors.
+For over 150 years, Lakewood has been a treasured place for the community to gather and hold space for memorialization, remembrance and reflection, and we are honored to provide a unique opportunity for our community and families to get more involved and share their love of Lakewood through our volunteer program.
+Lakewood currently offers two volunteer opportunities – our Welcome Team who support Lakewood events and offerings, and our Tour Guide Program which leads historical tours of our grounds and buildings.

 Volunteers are needed to welcome Lakewood visitors to our beautiful grounds and help them connect with our storied history.
-The new Lakewood Welcome Team will greet visitors, help with directions and locating graves, serve as a resource for general questions, and hand out brochures, maps and ribbons for our Living Memory Tree.
+The Lakewood Welcome Team greets visitors, helps with directions and locating graves, serves as a resource for general questions, and hands out brochures, maps and ribbons for our Living Memory Tree.
+Many volunteer opportunities are offered during Lakewood events, like Memorial Day, the Midsummer Memory Mandalas Celebration and our Lantern Lighting Celebration.

 Lakewood Welcome Team Tasks Include